-People who have experienced restless nights of tossing and turning in bed understand the value of a good night’s sleep.
-Sleep not only helps you feel refreshed the next day, but it also leaves effects on your emotional, physical, and mental well-being.
+Restless nights of tossing and turning can have a significant impact on understanding the true value of getting a good night’s sleep.
+Not only does sleep help you feel more refreshed during the daytime, but it can also affect your overall emotional, physical, and mental well-being.

-Your sleep quality at night affects your functionality during the day, and what you do during the day affects the way you sleep at night.
-Many people - for example, those with insomnia or a sleep disorder - would love to know how to sleep better.
-We've provided some simple tips below on how to improve sleep quality.
-So if you’re looking for ideas to get the best night’s sleep, this article has got you covered.
+Your quality of sleep at night affects how you function during the daytime, and in turn, what you do during the day can affect how you sleep at night.
+Many people, including those with insomnia or other sleep disorders, are looking for ways to sleep better.
+We have some simple tips to help improve your quality of sleep.
+If you’re looking for ideas about how to get a good night sleep, the information in this guide has you covered.

 Research has proven that creating an atmosphere that promotes sleep can help sleep come faster, almost 80% of the time.
 Here are some sleep tips you can use to create a sleep-inducing bedroom close to bedtime:

-If you're practicing going to bed early and want to sleep better, try developing a relaxing bedtime routine.
+If you're practicing going to bed early and want to sleep better, try developing a relaxing bedtime routine just lying down, wrapped in a throw blanket.
 This might sound shocking, but start preparing for sleep two hours before heading to bed.
 Be sure to turn off your television, put away your devices, and dim down whatever lights you can.
 This will signal to your mind that it's time to end the day and help your mind prepare itself for sleep.

 If you are not in the habit of exercising, try to incorporate some low-impact exercise into your routine at least an hour before bed.
 Avoid exercising too vigorously right before bedtime, as that alerts the brain instead of helping it relax.
 Practice some light exercises like stretching, yoga, or even meditation to help your body unwind and relax the muscles for a good sleep at night.
 But, if you have a vigorous exercise routine, try to get that done at least three hours before bedtime so that the hormones produced during exercise that stimulate the mind and body's metabolism do not affect your sleep cycle.